keyurpatel80/NodeJS-Mongo-Bank-Utility/README.rst

 - DELETE /api/customers/:id - delete specific customer.

 - PUT /api/customers - Update customers to add new fields.

+# DB

+This database has around 52000 customers' records and size is 24 MB.

 #Feel free to raise issues or add new features.